Available in Classic and VPC

 Access control (VPC)

-- Select a server to allow access among the servers displayed in the VPC server list, and then click
+in the access control setting items to activate the feature. - Select a server to allow access among the servers displayed in the VPC server list and click

 .